The Surprising Origins of Easter Symbols: From Lambs to Lilies

 According to The Easter Book by Francis X. Weiser, S.J., “[t]he origin of the Easter egg is based on the fertility lore of the Indo-European races.
 To our pre-Christian ancestors, it was a most startling event to see a new and live creature emerge from a seemingly dead object.
 The egg to them became a symbol of spring.
 Long ago in Persia, people used to present each other with eggs at the spring equinox, which for them also marked the beginning of a new year.”

 In Judaism, eggs are an important part of the Passover seder plate.
 For some Christians, the egg symbolizes the rock tomb out of which Christ emerged to the new life of his Resurrection.
-Also, there was a practical reason eggs that became popular on Easter: They were forbidden during the 40 days of Lent.
+Also, there was a practical reason that eggs became popular on Easter: They were forbidden during the 40 days of Lent.
 However, chickens still laid eggs, so they were often collected and decorated.

 In most countries, the eggs are stained in plain vegetable dye colors.
 Among Orthodox Christians, the faithful present each other with crimson eggs in honor of the blood of Christ.
 In parts of Eastern Europe, it’s tradition to create intricate designs on the egg with wax or twine before coloring.
 Called pysanki, these special eggs are saved from year to year like symbolic heirlooms and can be seen seasonally in Ukrainian shops.
-In Germany and other countries, the eggs are pierced and made hollow so that they can be suspended from shrubs and trees during Easter Week—much like on a Christmas tree.
+In Germany and other countries, the eggs are pierced and made hollow so that they can be suspended from shrubs and trees during Easter Week—much like decorations on a Christmas tree.

 Of course, many countries have egg hunts and games, too.
 Plastic eggs are often filled with candy treats, since it’s the end of Lent.
 Every year in Washington, D.C., there is an egg-rolling party on the lawn of the White House.
 This custom is traced back to Sunday School picnics and parades at Easter in the years before the Civil War.
-At these picnics, the children amused themselves with various games, and egg-rolling was one of them.
+At these picnics, the children amused themselves with a variety of games, and egg-rolling was one of them.

 The Easter Bunny